lyuxinxx/CS110_Shooting_Game/README.md

 * **ScoreData** - A class that defines the best score record.
 It contains the file used to store score data, the best score read from the file and update() method to update the best record in the file .

-* **GameMenu** - A class that defines the title screen, where users can interact with start button and quit button.
+* **GameMenu** - A class that defines the title screen, where users can interact with start button, help button and quit button.
 It is able to track the mouse and keyboard movement and inputs.
 Start button initializes the game and quit button will terminate the game process.

+* **HelpMenu** - A class that defines the help menu, by clicking on the help button, a page introducing the game and controls will show up for the user's reference.

 * **MenuItems** - A class that defines the items appear in th etitle screen.
 It cantains background color, font and color of the buttons.